Call us on 0845 129 7238

 The new format GCSE's will be graded 1 to 9 with 9 being the highest grade.
 Below is Ofqual's guide to the comparison between the old and new grading system:

 The new numbered grades will not map directly to the old grades, but we do know that approximately the same proportion of students who currently receive a grade A or higher would receive a grade 7 or higher, a grade C or higher would receive a grade 4 or higher, and Grade 9 will be a new grade issued for the very highest performing students and would be set as the top fifth of the current A and A* grades.
 Grade 5 will be the benchmark for a good pass, and the bottom of grade 1 will be the same as the bottom of grade G.

-The changes to GCSEs much like the changes to A Levels are happening over a 3 year period.
-There are many different GCSE syllabus so we will concentrate on the AQA syllabus for the courses we offer.
+The changes to GCSEs much like the changes to A Levels are happening over a three year period.
+There are many different GCSE syllabuses, so we will concentrate on the AQA specifications for the courses we offer.